JoinCODED/WS-Dart-M7-Functions/01_functions/03_return_values.md

 }
 ```

-As soon as we changed it we got an error, because we told dart this function will return a `String` but we did not return anything just yet.
+As soon as we changed it, we got an error because we told Dart this function will return a `String`, but we did not return anything just yet.
 Let's add a return statement:

 ```dart
 String whoAteBurger(String name, int burgers) {